 Revenge porn, for example publishing intimate images of an ex-partner without their consent, is now a criminal offence and often results in a prison sentence.

-What may seem to be banter may actually be offensive, what may be intended to be seen by a few could be seen by thousands.
+What appears to be harmless banter may be hurtful, and what is intended for a small audience may be seen by thousands.

-A fake social networking profile or account may also be a criminal offence in certain circumstances.
+In some cases, creating a fraudulent social networking profile or account can be a criminal offence.

 What about freedom of speech?